MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up-user-with-username-password.md

 ## Add sign-up with username and password

 - To sign up using username (email address) and password, we need to verify the user's email through email OTP.
+Also, the password that the app collects from the user need to meet [Microsoft Entra's password policies](/entra/identity/authentication/concept-password-ban-bad-combined-policy).

 - We use the `signUp(username, password)` method, which in the most common scenario returns `SignUpResult.CodeRequired`.
 This response indicates that Microsoft Entra expects that the app submits the OTP code sent to the user's email address for verification.